cesararredondo/github-test/README.md

-# Example Repository for github training
+# Example for testing

-this is a sample repo, Hello earth planet!
+this is a good example about how to break things. hello Cesar Arredondo.